-The Aerodynamics Department is mainly tasked with modeling the aerodynamic forces and analyzing the fluxes generated by our flight systems.
-We accomplish our goal mainly through the use of CFD (Computational Fluid Dynamics) softwares that allow us to predict the aerodynamic force coefficients, which are then validated by performing wind tunnel tests and compared to “real” flight data.
-Our department is also involved in determining the best configurations for the air brakes, fins, pressure taps and the Pitot tube, while also aiding the Recovery System in the design of the rocket’s parachutes and parafoils.
-Most of our CFD simulations are run on OpenFOAM, Altair HyperMesh and Ansys Fluent, while we use Matlab to code in Python our post-processing data software.
+The Aerodynamics IPT is part of the Aerodynamics and Flight Dynamics Department and is mainly tasked with modeling the aerodynamic forces and analyzing the fluxes generated by our flight systems.
+We accomplish our goal mainly through the use of CFD (Computational Fluid Dynamics) simulations that allow us to predict the aerodynamic force coefficients, which are then compared to aero-prediction software data and real flight data.
+Our department is also involved in determining the best configurations for air brakes, fins, Pitot tube and pressure taps, while also aiding the Recovery System Department in the design of the rocket parachutes and parafoils.
+Most of our CFD simulations are run on Ansys Fluent, while we use Matlab to develop post-processing and data estimation codes.

 Computational Mesh Design

-The computational grid generation is one of the key parts of any CFD simulation, as a well designed mesh needs to include refinement in the right places, boundary layer cells capable of capturing both viscous and separation forces, and it must be suitable to model all physical phenomena.
+The computational grid generation is one of the key parts in any CFD simulation, as a well-designed mesh needs to include refinement in the right places, boundary layer cells capable of capturing both viscous and pressure forces, and it must be suitable to model all physical phenomena.

 CFD Simulations and Post-Processing